Getting a diagnosis

 Support around diagnosis

-If you have a suspected diagnosis of Ataxia-Telangiectasia (A-T) and are waiting for test results, or you are trying to access testing for A-T, please contact Kay Atkins on 01582 760733 or email Kay for advice.
+If you have a suspected diagnosis of Ataxia-Telangiectasia (A-T) and are waiting for test results, or you are trying to access testing for A-T, please contact our 'Support Team' Kay Atkins (Family Support Manager) or Anne Murray (Family Support Co-ordinator) on 01582 760733 or email Support for advice.